B2B Mineral

 Challenges of Mining Waste Management

-Mining waste is generally categorized into two main types:
+Mining waste is typically categorized into two main types:

-1. Solid Waste: Including tailings and low-grade ores left after processing.
+• Solid waste: including tailings and low-grade ores

-• Contamination of water and soil due to chemical leaks.
+• Contamination of soil and water due to chemical leakage

 Innovative Methods for Mining Waste Management